esarla01/Hackhatons/README.md

-Hackathon Project: Stereotype Detection Tool
+### Hackathon Project: Stereotype Detection Tool

-This project focuses on building a data generation tool powered by a customized OpenAI assistant to create a dataset of sentences that are either neutral or contain stereotypes.
-Using the ALBERT (A Lite BERT) model, I trained a classifier to detect whether an input sentence contains stereotypes.
-This tool aims to enhance awareness and understanding of stereotype detection through AI-driven solutions.
+This project tackles bias in text with a two-step approach: generating data and building a smart classifier.

+- **Data Generation**: Using clever prompt engineering, we customized an OpenAI assistant to create a dataset of sentences—neutral or stereotype-laden—by bypassing blocks on explicit stereotype generation.
+- **Stereotype Classifier**: Powered by ALBERT (A Lite BERT), this lightweight yet powerful model detects stereotypes in sentences with speed and precision.

+By blending creativity and AI, this tool raises awareness of stereotypes in language, offering a fun yet impactful solution to a serious issue!